HyperPotter: Spell the Charm of High-Order Interactions in Audio Deepfake Detection: Hypergraph-based Detection Framework

 \subsection{Hypergraph Attention Layer}

 The HAGNN models latent relational patterns by leveraging hypergraph-based message passing~\cite{arya2020hypersage}.
 It first aggregates node features into hyperedge representations via a FCM-based node-to-hyperedge mapping, and then propagates the resulting high-order relational information back to nodes through hyperedge-to-node message passing, thereby refining node representations.
+The overall process is summarized as pseudocode in Algorithm~\ref{alg:hgal} in the Appendix.

-\paragraph{Hyperedge Construction.} A hyperedge is defined as a non-empty cluster of nodes that jointly characterize high-order relations~\cite{antelmi2023survey}.
+\textbf{Hyperedge Construction.} A hyperedge is defined as a non-empty cluster of nodes that jointly characterize high-order relations~\cite{antelmi2023survey}.
 Here, hyperedges are constructed through the Fuzzy C-Means (FCM) clustering method, which enables flexible modeling of node-hyperedge associations.
 Unlike hard clustering algorithms such as K-Means, FCM adopts a soft clustering strategy that allows each node to participate in multiple clusters to varying degrees.
 The soft clustering property makes FCM appropriate for modeling continuous associations in multimodal data~\cite{li2025dvhgnn, singh2025lhgnn}.

 The FCM algorithm computes node feature distances to construct $K$ overlapping clusters, namely hyperedges.
 FCM optimizes the node-cluster assignments through an iterative process that alternately updates centroids and membership values.
 Each cluster is centered around a single centroid.
 Further, the membership matrix $\mathbf{U} \in \mathbb{R}^{N\times K}$ is defined as a soft incidence matrix, where each node can participate in multiple hyperedges with different strengths.